 - If emails or texts contain links asking you to provide information without signing in through the secure site you typically use to access your account.
-Or if links lead to a site that looks familiar, but the web address is incorrect or has subtle differences.
+Or if links lead to a site that looks familiar but the web address is incorrect or has subtle differences.

 Review All Bills and Account Statements for Unusual Activity

 Even if you don’t suspect fraud, it’s good practice to make sure you recognize all charges, checks and withdrawals.
 Identity thieves often start with small transactions, with the hope of going undetected.

-This site is for education purposes.
-The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
-For specific advice about your unique circumstances, you may wish to consult a qualified professional.
+We hope you found this helpful.
+Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
+For specific advice about your unique circumstances, consider talking with a qualified professional.